Nebula-Software-Systems/Nebula.Caching/README.md

       builder.Host.UseNebulaCaching();
       builder.Services.AddRedisChache(new Configurations
       {
-        //some amazing configuration options which can be see in the samples section });
+        //some amazing configuration options which can be see in the samples or documentation section });
     }
 }